sphinx-doc/sphinx/doc/intro.rst

    .. versionadded:: 0.5

 **-D** *setting=value*
    Override a configuration value set in the :file:`conf.py` file.
-(The value must be a string value.)
+The value must be a string or dictionary value.
+For the latter, supply the setting name and key like this: ``-D latex_elements.docclass=scrartcl``.

+   .. versionchanged:: 0.6
+      The value can now be a dictionary value.

 **-A** *name=value*
    Make the *name* assigned to *value* in the HTML templates.